 Some days the to-do list can seem as if it’s never-ending.
 And the last thing in the world you want to do at the end of the day is stand in line at the grocery store – even if the only thing left in your pantry is a pack of instant noodles that’s been hiding in there for at least three years.
 Luckily, today’s technology is pretty amazing.
 It helps you to balance your priorities, so that you can get dinner on the table without having to waste time that could be spent instead with your family or without having to press pause on your latest binge-watching obsession.

-Turn your smart home device into a lean, mean grocery shopping machine.
+Turn your smart home hub into a lean, mean grocery shopping machine

 In addition to delivery options, many retailers are now also offering click-and-collect, where you visit their website or app right from your computer or smartphone to pick out what items you need, place the order, and then just roll up to the front of the store in your vehicle where someone will bring your order out to you.
 Now, if they would just offer the option to come home with you and cook up the ingredients, you’d have it made.

 Don’t feel like cooking at all?
 Food delivery apps to the rescue!

 Your smart devices can also take care of having food from local eateries sent to your doorstep.
 Apps like Postmates, Grubhub and UberEats offer fast deliveries from your favorite restaurants, and even keep track of your past orders so you can quickly do a reorder when you’re craving chicken fried rice yet again a week later.

 Learn how to enable skills on your Alexa or your Google home devices, and they can also help to order a pizza without lifting a finger.

 Keep an eye on your food deliveries with a Wi-Fi enabled video doorbell